 Today, Luca still lives in Perth, a city that he loves, and flies for a domestic airline surrounded by friendly colleagues.
 He has also bought a house with his beloved partner and they have made friends with people of all ages and backgrounds.
 Luckily, the pandemic did not affect them and their lives, and Luca admits with gratitude that the company he works for “is probably the only company which grew during COVID and bought 30 more aircraft.”

 I asked Luca what he liked the most about his job and, without hesitation, he answered: “Over the years, every day has been different.
 From flying ambulances over the Kimberley to today, I have seen a huge number of amazing places.
-Now, my destinations are more stable; however, the airline at times accepts charters, for example when there are national sport events, or some politicians need to be taken to a particular location, or some emergencies occur.
+Now, my destinations are more stable; however, the airline at times accepts charters, for example when there are national sports events, some politicians need to be taken to a particular location, or some emergencies occur.
 That still creates an element of difference and surprise.
 During the fires in 2019, we actively contributed to the rescue operations by flying firefighters to the numerous locations they were needed, and being able to help was good.”

 When questioned about the most beautiful places he has seen, Luca found it hard to answer.
 “Australia is a stunning country with many incredible landscapes and environments.
 I love the Sunshine Coast, from Brisbane to Fraser Island and Noosa, but the Kimberleys is also a unique and spectacular ecosystem.
 Some photos I took and some of the images I recall are exceptional; the patterns the water draws over the mudflats are unbelievably beautiful.
 Another mind-blowing destination is the Great Barrier Reef along with the beaches in Western Australia, where one can see, hands down, the best Australian sunsets.
 Out of this country, Christmas Island, Bali, and Jakarta are just some of the gems I enjoyed visiting over the years.”